 Instructions

-- Cover the sausage breads and let the dough proof until 90% doubled, about 30-45 minutes.
+- Cover the sausage breads and let it proof in a warm area until doubled, about 45 minutes.

 For the corn and cheese topping:

-- Bake the sausage breads for about 20 minutes or until the bread is golden brown and the thickest part of the bread registers 190°F. Remove the bread from the oven and let it cool for for 10-15 minutes or until comfortable to handle.
+- Bake the Korean sausage breads for about 18 to 20 minutes or until the bread is golden brown and the thickest part of the bread registers at least 190°F internally.
+Remove the bread from the oven and garnish with some parsley flakes (if desired).
+Let the sausage bread cool for 10-15 minutes or until comfortable to handle.

-- Enjoy the Korean sausage bread warm, with or without a couple drizzle of ketchup!
+- Enjoy the Korean sausage bread warm, by itself or with some ketchup and/or mustard!

 Andy says